smraddhi18/booking-app/README.md

 A Postman collection is required for submission.
 You can create one with the endpoints listed above to test the API functionalities.

-*   Use the `/api/auth/login` response to get a token.
+*   Use the `/api/v1/auth/login` response to get a token.
 *   Store the token in a Postman environment or collection variable.
-*   Use this variable in the `Authorization` header (as `Bearer {{jwt_token}}`) for requests to `/api/bookings` and `/api/bookings/my`.
+*   Use this variable in the `Authorization` header (as `Bearer {{jwt_token}}`) for requests to `/api/v1/bookings/activity/:activityId` and `/api/v1/bookings/my-bookings`.
-*   For the admin endpoint, you will need a user with the 'admin' role to get a token that works.

 ## Postman Collection

-Please find the Postman Collection export file named `MeetX_Postman_Collection.json` in the root directory.
+Please find the Postman Collection export file named `activity-booking-app.postman_collection.json` in the root directory.
 Import this file into Postman to easily test all API endpoints.

-## Hosting (Optional)

-If you choose to host the API, provide the live URL here.
-Instructions for deploying to platforms like Render, Vercel, or Cyclic can be added if applicable.

 ---